Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 Before we begin the assembly process, let's familiarize ourselves with the electronic system architecture of HelMoRo.
 This overview will provide a clear understanding of the system's components and their interconnections.
 Please refer to the following diagram:

+The part numbers are the same as in the BoM link.

 ![Electronical architecture](helmoro_electronical_architecture.drawio.png)
 [Download Electronical Architecture](Helmoro_Electronical_Architecture.drawio.pdf)